COVID-19 Coronavirus (SARS-CoV-2) Sequencing for Detection and Surveillance

-Paragon Genomics has developed PCR amplicon-based NGS research panels for both Illumina and MGI Tech Sequencing platforms.
-The panels are designed to obtain complete viral genomes from samples with low SARS-CoV-2 (the virus responsible for COVID-19) viral content.
+Paragon Genomics has developed PCR amplicon-based NGS panels for sequencing the whole genome of SARS-CoV-2 (the virus responsible for COVID-19) on both Illumina and MGI Tech Sequencing platforms.
+The panels are designed to obtain complete viral genomes even from samples with very low SARS-CoV-2 viral content.

 As the virus mutates, the panel contains sufficient targeted regions such that detection will not be affected.
 With sequencing, these mutations can also be tracked to study the path of infection and examine different strains.

-To evaluate performance and sensitivity, the panel has been tested against reference plasmids: pUC backbone containing either the nucleic capsid (N) gene or the spike (S) gene, two surface proteins specific to SARS-CoV-2.Targets were spiked into cDNA converted from Human Total RNA (agilent), and serially diluted down to zero copies per sample and tested to determine LoD.
+To evaluate performance and sensitivity during our initial development phase, the panel was tested against reference plasmids: pUC backbone containing either the nucleic capsid (N) gene or the spike (S) gene, two surface proteins specific to SARS-CoV-2.Targets were spiked into cDNA converted from Human Total RNA (agilent), and serially diluted down to zero copies per sample and tested to determine LoD.
 Results show higher sensitivity than traditional qPCR methods (1).

 (1).
 Victor M Corman et al. Detection of 2019 novel coronavirus (2019-nCoV) by real-time RT-PCR https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6988269/